opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 The paper [11]_ introduced Variational information maximizing exploration (VIME), the core idea is the maximization of information gain about the agent's belief of environment dynamics, using variational inference in Bayesian neural networks, which can efficiently handle continuous state and action spaces.
 The paper [12]_ proposes the EMI algorithm (Exploration with Mutual Information), which does not learn representations through the usual encoding/decoding raw state or action space, but learns the relationship between states and actions by maximizing the mutual information between related state-action representations.
 They experimentally verified that the forward prediction signal extracted in such a representation space can guide exploration well.
-In addition, there are also methods such as DIYAN [13]_, which is based on the objective function of mutual information to learn skill variables, which can automatically learn the distribution of state and skill by setting intrinsic rewards related to mutual information without external rewards.
-In subsequent hierarchical learning, imitation learning and exploration tasks.
+In addition, there are also methods such as DIYAN [13]_, which is based on the objective function of mutual information to learn skill variables, which can automatically learn the distribution of state and skill by setting intrinsic rewards related to mutual information without external rewards， so as to use in subsequent tasks such as hierarchical learning, imitation learning, and exploration.

 Memory-Based Exploration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Intrinsic reward-based exploration methods such as ICM and RND propose to measure the novelty of a state by predicting the error of the problem, providing a large intrinsic reward for a state with a large novelty and promoting exploration.
-These methods are difficult to explore under many sparse reward settings.
-Good results have been achieved on the task of , but there is a problem: \ **As the number of training steps of the agent increases, the prediction error of the prediction problem begins to decrease, and the exploration signal becomes smaller, that is, the agent is no longer encouraged to visit a certain Some states, but it is possible that these states are the states that must be visited to obtain extrinsic rewards**\ .
-And there may also be the following problems:
+Intrinsic reward-based exploration methods such as ICM and RND propose to measure the novelty of a state by predicting the error of the problem, and provide a large intrinsic reward for a state with high novelty to promote exploration.
+These methods achieve promising results on exploration-difficult tasks under many sparse reward settings.
+But there is a problem:  \ **As the number of training steps of the agent increases, the prediction error of the prediction problem begins to decrease, and the exploration signal becomes smaller, that is, the agent is no longer encouraged to visit a certain Some states, but it is possible that these states must be visited to obtain extrinsic rewards**\ .And there may also be the following problems:

 -  The function approximation speed is relatively slow, and sometimes it cannot keep up with the speed of the agent's exploration, resulting in the intrinsic reward not well describing the novelty of the state.